beejjorgensen/bgc/src/bgc_part_1400_env.md

 It's an array of strings terminated with a `NULL` pointer.

+You should declare it yourself before you use it, or you might find it in the non-standard `<unistd.h>` header file.

 Each string is in the form `"key=value"` so you'll have to split it and parse it yourself if you want to get the keys and values out.